kubernetes/minikube/docs/contributors/roadmap.md

 - Add documentation for new minikube contributors
 - Grow the number of maintainers
 - Increase community involvement in planning and decision making
+- Make the continuous integration and release infrastructure publicly available

 ## (#3) Make minikube robust and easy to debug